conti748/wyze-rule-recommendation/README.md

 - Concatenating the embedding vector for nodes in the edge.
 - Applying a classification head with a sigmoid activation function to predict the edge probability.

+At inference time, supposing to have a graph with n_nodes, the output will be a (n_nodes * n_nodes, num_edges_categories) tensor containing the score for each possible edge.
+The scores are sorted and the top-50 scores are selected.

 ### Training approach

 The entire network is trained using a positive and negative sampling